Ibit-to/google-unlocked/README.md

 Taken down too.
 So you need to [manually install it](https://github.com/Ibit-to/google-unlocked/releases/download/v1.5/google_unlocked-1.5.xpi).
 With Firefox open, hit Ctrl+ o (or Cmd+ o) > browse to the extension > double click the extension (or select Open) > Install Now.

+## Install as userscript
+- Install the userscript from [here](https://raw.githubusercontent.com/Ibit-to/google-unlocked/master/google-unlocked.user.js)
+- Allow access to defined URLs if userscript manager asks for permission.

 ## Manual install in Chrome
 - Download the latest zip release from [Google Unlocked repository releases](https://github.com/Ibit-to/google-unlocked/releases)
 - Extract [the zip file](https://github.com/Ibit-to/google-unlocked/releases/download/v1.5/google-unlocked.zip) to a permanent path (Chrome will need to load it every time it restarts).